ultimate271/notes/book/shortstory/20190327 - Seth and Cain Draft5.md

 named Adam and a woman named Eve.
 As far as Seth was aware, he was an only child.
 Or at least, he thought he was the first child.

-Seth grew up as any child of the time might.
-Of course, as an infant, Seth developed as regularly as infants might.
-He learned how to do everything that he needed to know how to do at the right times, and as he grew to learn to walk and talk and reason with his parents, he started to learn about the world around him.
+As an infant, Seth developed as regularly as infants might.
+He learned how to do things like babble when he needed to babble, and then he learned to walk when he needed to walk.
+Eventually, he learned to talk and reason, and from there he began to learn about the world around him.

 Some of the earliest memories that Seth has are of learning to herd the sheep, and harvest the crops at the farm of his parents.
 His father did most of the